Bags mediated film atomization in a cough machine: Introduction

-Previously, Clark \emph{et al.} \cite{clarke1970resistance} and King \emph{et al.} \cite{king1985clearance} have popularised similar experimental configurations to study the flow resistance in airway passages due to the accumulation of mucus along the walls.
-However, the scope of these investigations was limited to non-atomization conditions where observed interfacial disturbances can be rationalized using modal stability analysis.
+Here, in the context of droplets produced during coughing or sneezing, we study the fragmentation of thin films subject to interfacial stresses induced by a strong airflow.
+We employ the experimental configurations popularized by Clark \emph{et al.} \cite{clarke1970resistance} and King \emph{et al.} \cite{king1985clearance} to study the flow resistance in airway passages due to the accumulation of mucus along the walls.
+Note that the scope of these earlier investigations was limited to non-atomization conditions in which modal stability analysis could explain observed interfacial disturbances.
 More recently, Edwards \emph{et al.} \cite{edwards2004inhaling} employed a similar apparatus, along with \emph{in vivo} measurements, to establish a direct link between the interfacial tension of the airway-lining fluid and the flux of exhaled bioaerosols.
 In contrast, here we use high-speed imaging and Phase-Doppler-Anemometry (PDA) to reveal the mechanics of fragmentation of the thin films and to characterize the resultant droplet size distributions, respectively.
+Additionally, we present a state-of-the-art numerical framework that can be used to study a similar class of fluid fragmentation problems.